Here is a list of things that you can do to reduce your negative impact on the environment and possibly save yourself some money.

 - Do not keep heavy things in your car unless you have to (impact wrenches and hydraulic jacks are an exception of course, I wouldn’t want to be without one).

 - If you have a high wattage sound system in your vehicle, don’t leave it on all the time, turn it on only when you really want to listen to it.
 As a matter of fact, don’t purchase a high wattage sound system at all, you should purchase a system which can be turned up to a comfortable and safe listening volume.
 1000 watts of power is not necessary, remember that amplifiers require energy, and that comes from your alternator, and you will end up wasting plenty of fuel which could have taken you to places.
 The larger system and the higher the wattage, the more it will weigh, and the more fuel will be consumed, heavy systems also slow down vehicles.

 - Call local automotive stores and ask them if they will recycle used fluids for you.

 - If the places that you travel to on a regular basis such as school and/or work are nearby, try riding a bicycle, motorcycle, or even walk (provided that the area that you live in is not too dangerous).

-- Replace your vehicle with a plug in hybrid or electric one and charge its batteries with solar, wind power (please visit the wind page for more information), natural gas or another clean or near clean source of energy.
+- Replace your vehicle with a plug-in hybrid or electric one and charge its batteries with solar, wind power, natural gas or another clean or near clean source of energy.
 Electric vehicle conversions are becoming increasingly common, and they can be fun, maybe you could look into that.
 Extensive physics, electrical engineering, and automotive knowledge is required.